reilings/cookiecutter-aws-sam-python/{{cookiecutter.project_slug}}/README.md

 ## Deployment

+*The following instructions assume you have local AWS credentials available and permission to perform the relevant S3 and CloudFormation actions.*

 First and foremost, we need a S3 bucket where we can upload our Lambda functions packaged as ZIP before we deploy anything - If you don't have a S3 bucket to store code artifacts then this is a good time to create one: